What Is Geodesign?

 This study ran all three loops.
 What follows is the story of that process.

 The Steinitz Framework for Geodesign Six models in two triads, connected by three iterative feedback loops ASSESSMENT TRIAD INTERVENTION TRIAD How does the landscape work?
 How might it be changed?
 1. Representation Model How should the landscape be described?
 44 GIS layers, 134,436 parcels, SSURGO soils, satellite imagery, Hansen forest change, FEMA flood, species inventories 2.
 Process Model How does the landscape operate?
 Stormwater (SCS-CN), canopy function, habitat connectivity, financial flows, property value dynamics, carbon cycling 3.
 Evaluation Model Is the current landscape working well?
 20 MCDA objectives across 4 domains (environmental, economic, social, governance) with stakeholder weighting 4.
 Change Model How might the landscape be altered?
-12 scenarios (A-J + hybrids), land-swap alternatives, alternative site inventory (221 public parcels scored) 5.
+13 scenarios (A-K + variants), land-swap alternatives, alternative site inventory (221 public parcels scored) 5.
 Impact Model What differences might changes cause?
 30-year projections, 10-order cascade analysis, Monte Carlo sensitivity, stakeholder trade-offs, regret 6.
 Decision Model Should the landscape be changed?
 COA comparison table, Pareto dominance, minimax regret, recommendation with caveats inform scenarios LOOP 1 Scaffold Which are viable?
 LOOP 2 Stress Do findings hold?
 LOOP 3 Design STAKEHOLDERS IN EVERY PHASE UNCA • City of Asheville • Buncombe County • Five Points • Save the Woods • USFS SRS • EBCI • Developer MOD-SIM-VIS at each phase: MODEL (spatial + process) • SIMULATE (run scenarios) • VISUALIZE (maps + charts for decisions) After Steinitz (2012), A Framework for Geodesign.
 Adapted with nested loops, stakeholder participation, and MOD-SIM-VIS cycle.
 Applied at Harvard GSD, MIT, ETH Zurich, and in national-scale planning across 20+ countries.

 The key insight of the framework is that the six phases are not a linear pipeline.
 They form feedback loops.
 When a scenario fails stress-testing (Loop 2), you go back and redesign.
 When a design reveals new data needs (Loop 3), you go back and collect.
 The three loops in this study each represented a full pass of increasing depth — from screening to stress-testing to detailed design.

-2 The Data Foundation
+The Data Foundation

 Before building any model, we assembled the most comprehensive public-data picture of this site ever constructed.
 All data is from authoritative public sources.
 Nothing was paywalled.
 Everything is reproducible.